 Repairs need to be carried out with care.
 Matching original materials and building methods is crucial as the wrong materials and inappropriate techniques can accelerate the decay of traditional buildings.
-This shortens their lifespan and usually leads to problems which can result in much higher repair costs.
+This shortens their lifespan and usually leads to problems which can mean much higher repair costs.
 Also, the wrong repairs can result in enforcement action or prosecution.

 We strongly advise specialist advice is sought to inform any works to a listed building.
 The Royal Incorporation of Architects in Scotland (RIAS) website has a list of architects with conservation accreditation (specialist building conservation experience).
-High quality materials and appropriate standards of workmanship are required for all works to the historic environment in the Park
+High quality materials and appropriate standards of workmanship are required for all works